 At 3E Accounting, our associate can be your legal consultant or liquidator.

-Here’s what the 3 stages of liquidation process involve:
+Here’s the 3 stages of the process of liquidation in Indonesia:

 Announcement of newspapers and the Indonesian State News (“BNRI”) followed by a notification to the Minister to be recorded in the company register that the company is in liquidation (notification to the Minister is done by a notary through sisminbakum).
 The announcement explains the legal basis for dissolution, the procedure for filing bills, the period for filing bills and also the name and address of the liquidator.
 In line with this, the liquidator also records the assets of the company (assets and liabilities) including the recording of the names of creditors and their levels and other matters related to the management actions in the liquidation process.